Description

 GS1: Legislative Update

-Many nonprofits are exploring partnerships to strengthen sustainability.
+Mig Murphy Sistrom Many nonprofits are exploring partnerships to strengthen sustainability.
 This session examines mergers, shared services, fiscal sponsorships, and other collaborative models.
-Participants will be introduced to the financial, and operational considerations that drive successful partnerships, along with red flags.
+Participants will be introduced to the financial, operational, and compliance considerations that drive successful partnerships.

 1B: Employee Management & HR Compliance for Nonprofits